 This is the first section of an essay by Hiroko Ikegami on the American artist Robert Rauschenberg, excerpted from the exhibition catalog Robert Rauschenberg: Among Friends, available at the MoMA bookstore.
-The second and final section will be published in January 2018.
+Read the second and final section here.

 The project was originally conceived by Stanley Grinstein, codirector of Gemini G.E.L., who was interested in the idea of Rauschenberg working with Chinese papers.

 See “The Reminiscences of Donald Saff,” transcript of interviews of Saff by James McElhinney, August 15 and 16, 2013, pp. 99–100.
 Robert Rauschenberg Oral History Project.
 Columbia Center for Oral History Research, Columbia University in the City of New York and Robert Rauschenberg Archives.